cloudmesh/technologies/chapters/tech/lxc.md

-Containers are light weighed (As guest operating system loading and booting is eliminated) and more customizable compared to VM technologies.The basis for docker development is also LXC. [@www-infoworld].
+Containers are light weighed (As guest operating system loading and booting is eliminated) and more customizable compared to VM technologies.The basis for docker development is also LXC. [@www-linux-containers].
 Linux containers would work on the major distributions of linux this would not work on Microsoft Windows.

 ### New text